Markov processes on time-like graphs: Markov processes on time-like graphs

-Note that there is no direct logical relation between the notions of time-Markovian, graph-Markovian and cell-Markovian processes.

-\begin{theorem} (i) For every NCC-graph $\GG$ with finite vertex set $\VV$ and every Markov process $\PP$, there exists a natural $\PP$-process $X$ on $\GG$, and the distribution of such a process is unique.
+Note that there is no direct logical relation between the notions of time-Markovian, graph-Markovian and cell-Markovian processes. \begin{theorem} \textup{(i)} For every NCC-graph $\GG$ with finite vertex set $\VV$ and every Markov process $\PP$, there exists a natural $\PP$-process $X$ on $\GG$, and the distribution of such a process is unique.
 The natural $\PP$-process is cell-Markovian.